crate/cloud-docs/docs/tutorials/deploy/marketplace/subscribe-aws.rst

 .. image:: ../../../_assets/img/aws-subscribe-confirm.png
    :alt: CrateDB Cloud on AWS subscription confirmation

-After clicking the *Set Up Your Account*, you will be redirected to the CrateDB Cloud console.
-From here, you can follow the :ref:`usual deployment procedure
-<cluster-deployment-stripe>` use your new AWS subscription for the billing in
+After clicking the *Set Up Your Account*, you will be redirected to the `CrateDB Cloud Console`_.
+From here, you can follow the usual deployment procedure and use your new AWS subscription for the billing.
-the CrateDB Cloud console.

 ..
 NOTE::